othim/nn_mwpc/README.md

 common convention.

-The partial wave decomposition is done according to the formulas in "MOMENTUM SPACE CALCULATIONS AND HELICITY FORMALISM IN NUCLEAR PHYSICS" by Erkelenz et al. (1971).
+The partial wave decomposition is done according to the formulas in "Momentum Space Calculations and Helicity Formalism in Nuclear Physics" by Erkelenz et al. (1971).
 NOTE: that there is an error in eq.
 (4.22) which is pointed out in "Chiral effective field theory and nuclear forces" by Machleidt and Entem (2011).